VictorHernandoParral/shakers-ai-case-study/app/data/kb/shakers_faq/freelancer/005-are-self-employed-workers-entitled-to-vacation-time.md

 title: "Are self-employed workers entitled to vacation time?"
 audience: freelancer
 source: shakers_faq
+relpath: freelancer/005-are-self-employed-workers-entitled-to-vacation-time.md
 ordinal: 5
-relpath: shakers_faq/freelancer/005-are-self-employed-workers-entitled-to-vacation-time.md
-tags: [faq]
 ---

-# Are self-employed workers entitled to vacation time?

-**Q:** Are self-employed workers entitled to vacation time?
+**Answer:**

-**A:** Self-employed workers are free to take vacations whenever they want, but they are not entitled to paid vacations, so they must manage and plan their finances and time in order to enjoy periods of rest.
+Self-employed workers are free to take vacations whenever they want, but they are not entitled to paid vacations, so they must manage and plan their finances and time in order to enjoy periods of rest.